SancheFeivel/FilterPix/README.md

 ## DISCLAIMER

--Ensure you have sufficient free space on the output drive, at least equal to the size of the input folder -Filtering and sorting are not 100% accurate; false results may occur -Processing may cause high hardware usage, especially on low-end systems
+- Ensure you have sufficient free space on the output drive, at least equal to the size of the input folder
+- Filtering and sorting are not 100% accurate; false results may occur
+- Processing may cause high hardware usage, especially on low-end systems
--Remember: your original files remain untouched throughout the process -User is fully responsible for verifying results and managing files
+- Remember: your original files remain untouched throughout the process
+- User is fully responsible for verifying results and managing files

 ---